Crecker2/study/_posts/2019-12-8-final-study-guide.md

 * de l' (masc./fem. sing. w/ vowel)
 * de (any case in a negative sentence)

+# Pronouns
+## Disjunctive Pronouns
+Disjunctives are used to refer to people&mdash;recall Mme.
+Stanley's example of "don't drop _I/me_."
+In this case, a disjunctive pronoun, "me," is used to refer to the speaker in the first person singular rather than the personal pronoun "I".
+The same pronouns exist in French.
+* Je -> moi
+* Tu -> toi
+* elle -> elle
+* nous -> nous
+* vous -> vous
+* ils -> eux
+* elles -> elles

 # Weather
 Expressions related to weather and the seasons are below:
 * il fait ... degrés = "it is ... degrees"